Microsoft to cut 18,000 jobs this year as it chops Nokia

 Microsoft shares rose 1.8 percent to $44.88 on Nasdaq, reaching their highest since the technology stock boom of 2000.

-About 12,500 of the layoffs will come from eliminating overlaps with the Nokia unit, which Microsoft acquired in April for $7.2 billion, with the bulk of the cuts coming from Nokia itself.
+About 12,500 of the layoffs will come from eliminating overlaps with the Nokia unit, which Microsoft acquired in April for $7.2 billion (4.20 billion pounds), with the bulk of the cuts coming from Nokia itself.
 The acquisition of Nokia's handset business in April added 25,000 people to Microsoft's payroll.

 The Nokia-related cuts were widely expected.
 When it struck the deal, Microsoft said it would cut $600 million per year in costs within 18 months of closing the acquisition.